Moving can be exciting, it can be exhausting, and it most definitely can be stressful, but it doesn’t have to break the bank.

 ISO (In Search Of) Posts

 This is a great way to find packing supplies locally.
 Find a community Facebook page or website that caters to people in your area who are either looking for free stuff or trying to unload stuff they no longer need.
 Create a post such as: “ISO moving boxes and packaging supplies.”
-You might find someone who has recently moved into your area who still has all their recently used packaging materials.
-Remember to also look through other posts to see if anybody is trying to get rid of towels, blankets or other soft padding materials that can be used for wrapping large furniture or other valuable items.
+You might find someone who has recently moved into your area that still has all their recently used packaging materials.
+Remember to also look through other posts to see if anybody is trying to get rid of towels, blankets, or other soft padding materials that can be used for wrapping large furniture or other valuable items.

 Ask Friends and Colleagues

 With the world of online shopping, it’s almost a guarantee that friends and colleagues have a few Amazon boxes with the giant bubble wrap sitting around for you to use.
 Ask them early on in your moving preparation so they will hopefully remember to keep the boxes and packaging for you the next time they get a delivery.